10 Non-Touristy Things To Do in NYC - August 2026

 For those seeking a more intimate dining experience, the West Village is full of quality eateries.
 This delightful neighborhood boasts numerous local eateries and hidden gems.
 If you want a classic New York take on Italian and a taste of Europe, check out Kesté Pizza e Vino on Fulton Street, where you can grab a traditional sourdough Neopolitan pizza in a cozy restaurant environment, and even an ice cream to finish if you’ve left room.
 If pizza isn’t your thing, West Village is also home to 4 Charles Prime Rib, a restaurant New Yorkers know for quality prime rib and high-end cuts of meat, although getting a table might prove tricky!

-7. Shop at NYC's secret boutiques
+Shop at NYC's secret boutiques

 Vintage Shopping

 If your style is more off-beat, there are plenty of cool spots for vintage fashion.
-The East Village is a neighborhood known for independent shops and hidden vintage stores, just waiting to be discovered.
+The East Village is a neighborhood known for independent shops and hidden vintage stores, just waiting to be found.
 Combine the lower cost of high-street fashion with curated pieces selected by those in the know to keep your look on point.
 In a fast fashion age NYC is the perfect city to get back into fashion, keep your look up to date, and do something good for the environment by shopping at thrift and vintage stores known by New Yorkers.

-8. Experience New York’s thriving arts scene
+Experience New York’s thriving arts scene

-While the MoMA and the Guggenheim attract large crowds, numerous smaller galleries also showcase both emerging and established artists.
+While the MoMA and the Guggenheim attract large crowds, numerous smaller galleries also showcase both up-and-coming and well-known artists.
 The flourishing art scenes of Chelsea and the Lower East Side are must-see, where hidden art treasures await your discovery and direct engagement with artists is possible.
 These lesser-known galleries offer an intimate and personal experience that lets you make meaningful connections within the city's thriving art community.

 Fort Tryon Park in Washington Heights, New York | Source: NYC Tourism

-9. Discover the City's Hidden Parks
+Find the City's Hidden Parks

 For a serene experience away from the concrete jungle that is New York, venture to Fort Tryon Park in Upper Manhattan.
-With its awe-inspiring vistas of the Hudson River and captivating medieval art at The Cloisters, tranquility is guaranteed.
+With its awe-inspiring vistas of the Hudson River and alluring medieval art at The Cloisters, tranquility is guaranteed.
 Another option for green spaces in a public park is the stunning East River Park, which gives you a serene garden experience with a unique view of Brooklyn and great panoramas of the city with views of Manhattan, as well as Manhattan and Williamsburg Bridges.
 Brooklyn Bridge Park is also worth a visit with great views and a calm vibe, and other parks in the city worth mentioning include Battery Park, Bryant Park, Prospect Park, and New York Botanical Gardens.

-10. Attend a Live Performance at a Burlesque Show
+Attend a Live Performance at a Burlesque Show

 Sometimes a name says it all - House of Yes is a decadent, multi-room venue that doubles as an off-beat performing arts center and brings the perfect balance of Bushwick steel and neon burlesque glamour.
 Far from a traditional Broadway show, regular events here include DJ sets, and burlesque shows, which include acrobatics and hoop work, and silks and ropes, all taking place in the large central space.
 Catch some of the most interesting and athletic shows in town, including the Blunderland Variety Show, the stripper-pole spectacular Dirty Pony, and Extra Burlesque, all of which take place monthly.
-For more on the Brooklyn culture scene, check out our article delving into Brooklyn in depth.
+For more on the Brooklyn culture scene, check out our article about Brooklyn in depth.

 A city rich in history and culture